Call/Text 602-456-1492 Ilove@boobiejuice.com

 Freeze Drying’s Impact on Micronutrients and Vitamins

-In addition to macronutrients and immune factors, breast milk also contains important micronutrients and vitamins that contribute to infant health and development.
-The freeze drying process has been shown to have minimal impact on the retention of these essential nutrients.
 Micronutrients, such as iron, zinc, and calcium, as well as vitamins like vitamin A, vitamin E, and vitamin K, remain largely unaffected by freeze drying.
-This ensures that freeze dried breast milk continues to provide infants with the necessary micronutrients and vitamins for their overall well-being.
+This ensures that freeze dried milk continues to provide infants with the necessary micronutrients and vitamins for their overall well-being.

 Studies Highlighting the Integrity of Freeze Dried Fat Content and Lipase

-One important aspect of breast milk is its fat content, which plays a vital role in providing the necessary energy and supporting the development of infants.
-Research studies have shown that freeze drying preserves the fat content of breast milk better than traditional freezing methods.
 The freeze drying process allows for the removal of water while maintaining the integrity of the fat molecules, resulting in a higher retention of fat content compared to frozen milk.
-Freeze drying also halts lipase enzyme from breaking down fats and allows stops the impact of lipase on the taste and aroma of the breast milk.
-These finding highlights the effectiveness of freeze drying in preserving the essential fat content of breast milk.
+Freeze drying also halts lipase enzyme from breaking down fats and stops the impact of lipase on the taste and aroma of the breast milk.
+These findings highlight the effectiveness of freeze drying in preserving the essential fat content of human milk.

 Nutritional Testing and Supplementation Post Freeze Drying